-Ms. Kotagal is also currently representing a class of approximately 69,000 female sales employees nationwide in a Title VII and Equal Pay Act case against one of the nation’s largest jewelry chains in Jock, et al. v Sterling Jewelers Inc. Her clients have alleged a pattern of sex discrimination in compensation and promotions.
-This case presents cutting-edge issues regarding the certification of nationwide classes and litigating in arbitration.
+Currently, Ms. Kotagal represents a class of female sales employees in a Title VII and Equal Pay Act case against one of the nation's largest jewelry chains in Jock, et al. v Sterling Jewelers Inc. Her clients have alleged a pattern of sex discrimination in compensation and promotions.
 Ms. Kotagal also represents transgender beneficiaries of federal health insurance who have challenged the denial of transition-related care as discriminatory.

 Among other notable cases, Ms. Kotagal played an instrumental role in representing Wal-Mart employees in the landmark Supreme Court case Dukes v.
 Wal-Mart Stores Inc., a case establishing new rules governing class certification.